Arrow BOOK

 Overview

 Wide spread pain and fibromyalgia can involve heightened sensitivity within the nervous system.
-This can lead to pain signals becoming amplified and normal sensations such as touch pressure temperature change or gentle activity feeling uncomfortable.
-Many people also experience fatigue sleep disruption brain fog and flare ups that can be difficult to predict.
+This can lead to pain signals becoming amplified, with normal sensations such as touch, pressure, temperature change, or gentle activity feeling uncomfortable.
+Many people also experience fatigue, sleep disruption, brain fog, and flare ups that can be difficult to predict.

-Lidocaine is commonly known as a local anaesthetic.
-When given intravenously at carefully controlled doses it can act on nerve signalling pathways involved in pain transmission.
-The goal of an infusion is to reduce nerve excitability and dampen pain amplification.
-For some patients this may reduce pain intensity improve sleep and increase tolerance for pacing physiotherapy and graded activity.
+Lidocaine is widely known as a local anaesthetic.
+When given intravenously at carefully controlled doses, IV lidocaine infusion can act on pain signalling pathways involved in sensitisation.
+The aim is to reduce nerve excitability and dampen pain amplification.
+For some patients this may reduce pain intensity, improve sleep, and increase tolerance for pacing, physiotherapy, and graded activity.

 IV lidocaine infusion may be considered for people with: